PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 06:47:39
+Last updated: 2024-04-12 06:48:14
-Random Quote: Barney: "Our wedding is gonna be legendary."Robin: "No wait for it?"Barney: "I've got you, I don't have to wait for it anymore." - Barney Stinson
+Random Quote: Nerds who aren't good at math?Life is going to be rough boys! - Robin Scherbatsky